ansible/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 Code Coverage For New or Updated Code
 `````````````````````````````````````

-New code will be missing from the codecov.io coverage reports so local reporting is
+New code will be missing from the codecov.io coverage reports, so local reporting is
 needed.
-Most ``ansible-test`` commands allow you to collect code coverage, this is
+Most ``ansible-test`` commands allow you to collect code coverage; this is
 particularly useful when to indicate where to extend testing.

 To collect coverage data add the ``--coverage`` argument to your ``ansible-test`` command line: